roniemartinez/HumanFramework/README.md

 > NOTICE: Human Framework is still on the **Proof-of-Concept** stage

 > CONTRIBUTE!
 I am releasing Human Framework under GPLv3 which makes it open source and free.
+Contribute by:
 > 1. Localization of training data (translation)
 > 2. Adding more intents and actions
 > 3. Reporting bugs